Immigrant health in Australia: Health care difficulties for immigrants

 For those who migrate to Australia, there are many disadvantages in the way of healthcare.
-The Australian government provides well supported healthcare for immigrants, however, those immigrants who arrive in Australia are struck by culture and communication barriers as well as a lack of knowledge when it comes to the cost of health services and knowing their rights.
+The Australian government provides well supported healthcare for immigrants, however, those immigrants who arrive in Australia are struck by culture and communication barriers as well as a lack of knowledge regarding the cost of health services and knowing their rights.

 Cultural barriers

 Cultural barriers felt by immigrants include the Australians perceptions of health as well as their behaviour when sick.
 Such differences are determined by ones cultural heritage.
 It is also prominent that some immigrants are concerned that doctors will not recognise or understand their specific cultural needs.
-Such examples include the needs of women from the Middle East.
-Such women are fearful of male doctors examining them.
+An example of this includes the religious and cultural needs of women from the Middle East or Islamic faith, who may be fearful of male doctors examining them.
 The ABC (2003) stated that "different cultural groups have specific expectations.
 For example, Jehovah's Witness followers will refuse to have blood transfusions, believing it is polluting."